 Writing

-Kavitha Reddy Goyal is a physician and pharmaceutical executive turned author, working on a debut novel.
+Kavitha Reddy Goyal is a physician and executive turned author, working on a debut novel

-Her debut novel, HAWK LANE, is best described as upmarket fiction with strong book club appeal:
+Her debut novel, HAWK LANE, is literary fiction with strong book club appeal:

 Tormented by a mistake and paralyzed by inferiority, a suburban wife and mother alienates from friends, community, and eventually her husband and daughter.
 She must confront the damage her isolation has caused her family before she loses them—and herself—entirely.